iver-wharf/rfcs/_published/0013-authentication.md

 - RBAC - [Role-Based Access Control](https://auth0.com/docs/authorization/rbac/)

 - Issuer - In this RFC this refers to the issuer field in a OIDC metadata sheet.
-The issuer is an authority for validating JWT tokens used in OIDC.
+The issuer is an authority for validating JWTs used in OIDC.

 ## Motivation